 What is B2B Sales?

-Common examples of B2B relationships include:
+Common examples of B2B sales include:

 B2B sales refers to a sales model or a category of selling wherein a business sells its products or services to another business.
 Because B2B sales usually involves higher price points, more complex processes, and several touchpoints over multiple channels, B2B companies need to maintain a team of highly-trained B2B sales professionals in order to drive revenue.